codewarr1or/codewarr1or/README.md

 I make stuff.
 Sometimes people like the stuff I make. 🍋

-You might know me as one of the founders of [Programming Heavan]( https://discord.gg/GNn83KCymB ),
+You might know me as one of the founders of [Codewarr1or Terminal]( https://discord.gg/GNn83KCymB ),